Swap-bot Time: November 28, 2023 10:38 am

 I read - over one weekend (and it's been a long, long time since I read an entire book over one weekend!) - the most well-written, incredible book!
 Seth Grahame-Smith's "Abraham Lincoln: Vampire Hunter."
 I had been meaning to read it for some time, but it was just "on my list."
 I thought I'd better try to read it before I see the movie, so I started it Friday - and almost never put it down!
 For the most part, this is the period of history that I study, and I've always had a special fondness for Lincoln.
 But Grahame-Smith took every piece of history surrounding Lincoln and turned it completely upside down - and made it believable!
 Not to mention, it was well-written both within the text of the story and the journal entries - the writing style of the "possibly fake" journal entries blended perfectly with the real ones!
 I love this book!
 I guess at some point, I'll have to read his "Pride and Prejudice and Zombies," especially since they've now made that one into a movie.
 I just never loved Jane Austen as much as some others.

-An absolute favorite of mine over the last couple of years or so is the All Souls Trilogy by Deborah Harkness - "A Discovery of Witches," "Shadow of Night," and "The Book of Life."
+An absolute favorite of mine is the All Souls Trilogy by Deborah Harkness - "A Discovery of Witches," "Shadow of Night," and "The Book of Life."
 They have to be 3 of the top 10!
-There is talk about making movies of these books, and I'm hoping they get on with it!

 Favorite Television

-I love Castle and Hawaii Five-O, NCIS, Criminal Minds, and Law & Order: Criminal Intent.
+I love Castle, Bones, Monk, Psych, and Hawaii Five-O, NCIS, Criminal Minds, and Law & Order: Criminal Intent.
 I also love old shows like Ironside, the old Hawaii Five-O, I Spy, Columbo and McMillan & Wife.
 I absolutely love both British comedy, especially As Time Goes By, and some of the series that show up on Masterpiece Mystery, such as Inspector Lewis, Inspector Lynley, Miss Marple, and Hercule Poirot.
+I really like Unforgotten, Grantchester, Vera, and Father Brown.
+Thank goodness for BritBox!
 And for some reason, I have a fondness for The Vampire Diaries (television show, not the books).
-And I just found a series of really cool TV movies with Noah Wyle called "The Librarian" - well, I just found them, even though everyone I know seems to have known about them already!
+And a real favorite that I go back and watch about once a year is a series of really cool TV movies with Noah Wyle called "The Librarian."
+I love the movie trilogy, but I really think the television series is even better!

-A note or two on Doctor Who – I love the Doctor!
-I’ve been lucky enough to take an on-going online course through Syracuse University on the Doctor.
-So far, we have studied the first three doctors (William Hartnell, Patrick Troughton, and Jon Pertwee), and will continue on soon.
-We’ve explored some of the early episodes that I didn’t see the first time around, so it’s been fun getting to know these three doctors.
-I haven’t seen a lot of the next six doctors.
-I love the 10th Doctor (David Tennant) and am loving the 12th Doctor (Peter Capaldi).
+A note or two on Doctor Who: I love the Doctor!
+I've been lucky enough to take an online course through Syracuse University on the Doctor.
+During the course, we studied the first three doctors (William Hartnell, Patrick Troughton, and Jon Pertwee).
+We have explored some of the early episodes that I didn't see the first time around, so it's been fun getting to know these three doctors.
+I haven't seen a lot of the next six doctors - just an occasional episode here and there.
+I love the 10th Doctor (David Tennant) and the 12th Doctor (Peter Capaldi).
 But my favorite doctor is the 11th Doctor, played by Matt Smith.
-He was Amy’s Raggedy Doctor, and I totally agree (although I’m not sure about the fish fingers and custard – not to worry, I don’t eat fish, but just can’t wrap my head around what it must taste like – anyone had them?).
-I already knew that “bowties are cool,” but number 11 makes it real.
-So, “all of time and space; everywhere and anywhere; every star that ever was.
-Where do you want to start?”
+He was Amy Pond's Raggedy Doctor, and I totally agree (although I'm not sure about the fish fingers and custard - I don't eat fish, but just can't wrap my head around what it must taste like - anyone had them?).
+I already knew that bowties are cool, but number 11 makes it real.
+And now that they are veering into the 15th Doctor, 11 is STILL my favorite.
+So, all of time and space; everywhere and anywhere; every star that ever was.
+Where do you want to start?

 Favorite Crafts